TerryLansdown/lists/2022/books-to-get.md

 - Among Others by Jo Walton
 - Borderline by Mishell Baker
 - Marooned in Realtime by Vernor Vinge
-- Tombs of Atuan by Ursula K. LeGuin
+- Tombs of Atuan by Ursula K. LeGui
-- The Spy Who Came In From the Cold by John Le Carre
 - The Haunting of Hill House by Shirley Jackson
 - Every Heart a Doorway by Seanan Maguire
 - The Last Graduate by Naomi Novik